Hajarhn/codebook-viewer/README.md

 - Atomic instrument matching: a variable with Instrument = `"DSQ-PEM + DSQ-2"` is shown under both DSQ-PEM and DSQ-2
 - Search across multiple fields with four match modes (contains / exact / starts-with / regex), with hit-highlighting in results
 - View the full details of any variable
+- Export to Excel: download the entire codebook or a single instrument as an Excel file
 - Copyright filter: questionnaires marked as restricted (e.g. EQ-5D-5L, PROMIS-29) are replaced with a placeholder row showing who to contact for access

-## Quick start
+Quick start

-The viewer is distributed as a single password-protected HTML file.

-1. Save the file (e.g. `PCNN_Codebook_Viewer_protected.html`) to your computer.
+The viewer is hosted online and protected with a shared password — there is nothing to download or install.

-2. Double-click to open it in any modern browser (Chrome, Edge, Firefox, Safari).
-3. Enter the password (shared separately by the codebook coordinator).
+Open the viewer link in any modern browser (Chrome, Edge, Firefox, Safari): https://hajarhn.github.io/codebook-viewer/ Enter the password (shared separately by the codebook coordinator) and click Unlock.
-4. The codebook loads automatically.
+The codebook loads automatically.

-No account, installation, or internet connection is required to use it.
+No account or installation is needed.

 ## Visible fields